skytap/well-architected-framework/resiliency/solutions/liveclone.md

 ### How it works
 There are some considerations to be aware of when using Skytap live clone.
 The storage for each VM is being cloned by the Skytap storage platform and has no knowledge or concern for what is running within the VM.
 To ensure the copy of the VMs is consistent and not corrupted, we strongly recommend you quiesce VM activity.
 The safest level of quiesce is to shutdown the VM, but if you need to leave VMs running we recommend putting the VM into a consistent state.
 This includes actions like placing databases into read-only or back-up mode and freezing data volumes to ensure all transactions are written to disk before the copy is performed.
-You can read more about quiescing VM activity in this </span><a href="https://help.skytap.com/quiescing-vm-activity.html"><span style="font-weight: 400;">help topic</span></a><span style="font-weight: 400;">.</span>
+You can read more about quiescing VM activity in this <a href="https://help.skytap.com/quiescing-vm-activity.html" target="_blank">help topic</a>.

 <span style="font-weight: 400;">With a bit of scripting and ingenuity, these operations can be automated.
 The way to approach this is to designate a VM within the environment as the controller.
 A script running on this VM remotely connects to each of the other VMs in the environment and quiesces the VM as appropriate.
 The script then calls the Skytap API to copy or save the environment.
 Once the copy or save operation is complete, the script again remotely connects to each VM and returns it to normal operations.
 This entire operation should take just a few minutes.
 The application will be unavailable during this brief period, but you end up with an exact copy of your entire application and networking configuration, so the brief downtime is well worth it.</span>